 E-Vitamin comes mainly from vegetable oils, nuts, green leafy vegetables and whole grains.

-Q10 is neither vitamin nor mineral, but an excipient or co-enzyme, which includes in the cells’ energy factories (mitochondria’s) and helps with increasing of the energy conversion.
+Q10 is neither vitamin nor mineral, but an excipient or co-enzyme, which includes in the cells’ energy factories (mitochondria’s) and helps with increasing the energy conversion.
 Q10 is also one of the most important antioxidants, which helps to prevent the harmful oxidation of the cells.
-It may mean that long distance runners with their higher oxygen circulation may have additional needs for supplement of Q10.
+It may mean that long-distance runners with their higher oxygen circulation may have additional needs for a supplement of Q10.

 Q10 comes mainly from fish, poultry and meat.

 Minerals and trace elements are inorganic substances, which work as building materials in the body and helps to maintain essential life processes.
 The body contains these inorganic substances in greater or lesser concentrations, which have a variety of functions.

 When the amount of a substance in the body is greater than 50 mg/kg of body weight, it is called a mineral, and when the amount of a substance is less, it is called a tracer.